EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.background.md

 ### imProc.background.filterSources

 Generate a background image filtered from sources using sucessive filtering The image is populated in the Back field or returned as an IBackImage object.
-Description: This routine filter out sources from an image and
+Description: This routine filter out sources from an image and generate an approximate background image.